AttributionScanner: A Visual Analytics System for Model Validation with Metadata-Free Slice Finding

-After obtaining slices with consistent model attributions, we design~\mosaicname{}, a novel visualization technique, to visually summarize data slices in a mosaic depiction(\ref{req:summary}).
-We present the pipeline in Fig.~\ref{fig:sliceSummarization}.
-First, we compute the convex hull of each slice based on the projected points in the 2D space.
-We then distill each slice's predominant visual patterns via Feature Inversion, integrating the shape constraint of the convex hull.
-The final landscape featuring slices' attribution summaries is presented as~\mosaicname{}.
+After obtaining slices with internally consistent model attributions and covering the entire dataset, we design~\mosaicname{}, a novel visualization technique, to visually summarize data slices in a mosaic depiction(\ref{req:summary}).
+As shown in Fig.~\ref{fig:sliceSummarization}, we first compute the convex hull of each slice based on the projected points in 2D space; then distill each slice's predominant visual patterns via Feature Inversion, integrating the shape constraint of the convex hull.
+The final landscape featuring slices' attribution summaries is presented as~\mosaicname{}, allowing users to easily identify slices with rare, or uncommon model attributions through visual inspection and comparison.

 \textbf{Mosaic Boundary Generation.} Given that the convolutional modules take rectangular-shaped input, conventional Feature Inversion produces rectangular visualizations, merely obtaining and displaying its results over the projected cluster centroids leads to overlapped visualizations, hindering effective user exploration.
 Since K-Means is a centroid-based algorithm that partitions the space into strict non-overlapping Voronoi cells, this guarantees that the convex hulls~\cite{barber1996quickhull} of our data slices have no overlap.
 Therefore, we compute the convex hull of each slice on the attribution representation space, which provides a mosaic layout for our slice visualization.

 \textbf{Mosaic Drawing with Feature Inversion.} We deploy Feature Inversion technique~\cite{carter2019activation,nguyen2016multifaceted,fel2023unlocking} to visualize the significant pattern in each slice (\ref{req:summary}), which is an optimization-based technique to visualize shared features across a group of feature vectors.
 Specifically, we first create an image $I$ with size $W \times H$, which is the minimal rectangle encompassing the mosaic boundary of a specific slice denoted by $M$.
 The optimization process focuses on updating pixels in $I$ that lie inside $M$, synthesizing a mosaic-shaped image to visualize the dominant pattern of the feature vectors.
 To enhance the quality of synthesized images, we initialize them with the average of the original images instead of Gaussian noises~\cite{nguyen2016multifaceted} and parameterize them in the Fourier space~\cite{fel2023unlocking}, making them better aligned with natural images rather than less-interpretable artificial patterns.
 The optimization process is defined by: